Representative-volume sizing in finite cylindrical computed tomography by low-wavenumber spectral convergence: Abstract

 \section{Abstract}

-Choosing a representative element volume (REV) from finite cylindrical $\mu$CT scans becomes ambiguous when a key field variable exhibits a slow axial trend, because estimated statistics can change systematically with subvolume size and position rather than converging under simple averaging.
-A practical workflow is presented to size an REV under such nonstationary conditions by first suppressing axial drift/trend to obtain a residual field suitable for second-order analysis, and then selecting the smallest analysis diameter for which low-wavenumber content stabilizes within a prescribed tolerance.
-The approach is demonstrated on \textit{Thalassinoides}-bearing rocks, whose branching, connected burrow networks impose heterogeneity on length scales comparable to typical laboratory core diameters, making imaging-based microstructural statistics and downstream digital-rock proxies highly sensitive to the chosen subvolume.
-From segmented data, a scalar ``burrowsity'' field—capturing burrow-related pore spaces and infills—is defined, and axial detrending (with optional normalization) is applied to mitigate acquisition drift and nonstationary trends.
+Choosing a representative element volume (REV) from finite cylindrical Computed Tomography (CT) scans becomes ambiguous when a key field variable exhibits a slow axial trend, which may reflect both genuine geological variability and CT acquisition/reconstruction artifacts, because estimated statistics can change systematically with subvolume size and position rather than converging under simple averaging.
+A practical workflow is presented for sizing an REV under nonstationary conditions by first suppressing axial drift/trend to obtain a residual field suitable for second-order analysis, and then selecting the smallest analysis diameter for which the low-wavenumber content stabilizes within a prescribed tolerance.
+The approach is demonstrated on \textit{Thalassinoides}-bearing rocks, whose branching, interconnected burrow networks introduce heterogeneity at length scales comparable to typical laboratory core diameters, making imaging-based microstructural statistics and downstream digital-rock estimates highly sensitive to the chosen subvolume.
+From segmented data, a scalar ``burrowsity'' field—capturing burrow-related pore spaces and infills—is defined, and axial detrending (with optional normalization) is applied to mitigate acquisition drift and nonstationary trends, while the subsequent covariance/spectral test is evaluated on nested cylinders consistent with the core geometry.
 Representativeness is then posed as a diameter-convergence problem on nested inscribed cylinders: the two-point covariance and its isotropic spectral counterpart $\widehat{C}$ are estimated, and the smallest diameter at which the low-wavenumber plateau becomes stable is selected.
 Applied to a segmented \textit{Thalassinoides} core, the method identifies a minimum analysis cylinder of approximately $D_{\mathrm{REV}}\approx 93~\mathrm{mm}$ and $H_{\mathrm{REV}}\approx 83~\mathrm{mm}$, enabling reproducible correlation-scale reporting and connectivity-sensitive property estimation.